 Future software versions will be always free and upgrades are performed over the internet.

-SMT Caddy provides two feeder banks, each capable of accepting up to 10 individual and modular feeders if configured for 8mm width tape.
+The SMT MPP1 provides two feeder banks, each capable of accepting up to 10 individual and modular feeders if configured for 8mm width tape.
 Wider feeder configurations reduce the number of maximum, concurrent feeders.
 A 4mm feeder bank pitch allows for dense population of feeder modules in the bank, independent of the feeder width configuration.

 Each feeder module is supplied as a kit, with the necessary components to configure the feeder in 8, 12, or 16 mm wide tape formats.
 The rails, take-up spool, and supply reel widths can be configured in any of the three tape widths.
 No tools are necessary to reconfigure the feeders.
 A feeder can be set up with new tape within about a minute.